 Our community care facilities licensing program protects and promotes the health, safety and well-being of vulnerable children and adults in licensed care facilities.
 We do this through education, collaboration and regulation

-The information provided in this guide will assist applicants wishing to open a licensed Group Child Care, school age program, including:
+The information provided in this guide will assist applicants wishing to open a licensed School Age Care on School Grounds program.